Blokken

 Blokken (Blocks) is a Belgian quiz show based on the video game Tetris.
-It is broadcast by één and hosted by Belgian television personality Ben Crabbé.
-The show is the longest running quiz show on Belgian television, with 22 seasons.
+It is broadcast on VRT 1 and hosted by Belgian television personality Ben Crabbé.
+The show is the longest running quiz show on Belgian television, with 29 seasons.
 On 10 December 2017 the show aired its 5000th episode.

 Rounds

 Round 1

 Ben asks a series of 8 (originally 10) questions.
 The first contestant to buzz in with the correct answer picks up 10 points and drops 2 pieces on the game board.
 When a line on the board is created, it is cleared, and the contestant finishing that line earns a 50-point bonus.

 Round 2

 Each contestant plays separately.
 The contestant with the most points from the first round temporarily leaves and gets to listen to music.
 Meanwhile, the other contestant will play the round.

 The contestant will get five hints, and may decide in what order he/she will take the questions.
 The number of blocks that can be placed after the question was answered correctly is the same as the order of the questions (the first question gives one block, the second question two blocks, etc.).
 If the contestant answers correctly, 10 points are awarded and he/she drops the pieces assigned to that question.
 Each line on the board earns a 50-point bonus.
 In theory, a maximum of 350 points is possible in this round; this was first achieved in Season 18.
 After the first contestant finishes the round, the other contestant is invited back for his turn.
 In the event that a player's pieces reach the top of the board, the round ends for that player.